Flora7/oscp_resources/README.md

 # oscp_resources
 This is resources gathered during oscp study.
+Currently only a bookmark file is provided.